 Smarter Loans Inc. is not a lender.
 Smarter.loans is an independent comparison website that provides information on lending and financial companies in Canada.
 We work hard to give you the information you need to make smarter decisions about a financial company or product that you might be considering.
 We may receive compensation from companies that we work with for placement of their products or services on our site.
 While compensation arrangements may affect the order, position or placement of products & companies listed on our website, it does not influence our evaluation of those products.
 Please do not interpret the order in which products appear on Smarter Loans as an endorsement or recommendation from us.
 Our website does not feature every loan provider or financial product available in Canada.
 We try our best to bring you up-to-date, educational information to help you decide the best solution for your individual situation.
 The information and tools that we provide are free to you and should merely be used as guidance.
 You should always review the terms, fees, and conditions for any loan or financial product that you are considering.

-Running a business – under any circumstances – is an exercise in cash flow management.
-But for those companies that need help with day-to-day working capital, financing for a new venture, or funds to cover unexpected costs, sourcing a convenient and reliable loan is critical.
-While there are many different types of business funding out there, commercial or business credit lines are among the most useful as they provide a flexible and affordable form of financing.
+Running a small business – under any circumstances – is an exercise in cash flow management.
+But for those small companies that need help with day-to-day working capital, financing for a new venture, or funds to cover unexpected costs, sourcing a convenient and reliable small business line of credit is critical.
+While there are many different types of business funding out there, commercial or a business credit line are among the most useful as they provide a flexible and affordable form of financing.
+With credit approval, a small business can access the funds they need to thrive.

-Below we have compiled a list of some of Canada’s most reputable business lenders, so you can compare their credit line offerings.
-Click on any of the company names to learn more about them, and read on to learn everything you need to know about credit lines.
+Below we have compiled a list of some of Canada’s most reputable business lenders, so you can compare their business lines of credit offerings.
+Click on any of the company names to learn more about them, and read on to learn everything you need to know about a line of credit and how they can help your small business manage its cash flow.
+A business lines of credit is a flexible financing option that can be used to cover short-term expenses and maintain a steady business cash flow.

 We can help connect you with the top business credit line providers in Canada.

-A business line of credit is sort of like a credit card for your business; you apply for a line of credit and are approved up to a certain limit.
-You can then access the line of credit as and when you need to, and you only pay interest on what you actually borrow.
+A business lines of credit is similar to a business credit card, where you apply for a credit line with a certain credit limit and only pay interest on what you borrow.
+This can be a valuable tool for managing business cash flow and borrowing money as needed.
 So if you’re approved up to $100,000, but only borrow $60,000 overall, you only pay interest on the $60,000.
 This makes lines of credit a flexible and practical approach to business financing.

 There are two types of commercial line of credit: